 However, it’s quite understandable to be fearful of sharks.
 Particularly with movies such as Jaws and the occasional shock and awe headline that some newspapers like to run with.

-I am pretty sure the sea did not “fill” with blood, the Caribbean Sea that would be a huge volume of liquid to displace!
+I am pretty sure the sea did not “fill” with blood, the Caribbean Sea is a huge volume of liquid that would need to be displaced!
 And the implication the shark ‘targeted’ a Canadian is nothing short of sensationalism.

 Shark Attacks in Cancun